shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/polygon-peer-to-peer-payment-dapp-part-1.md

 export default Navbar;
 ```

-Here first, we check if we have an account address, then show the address; else, we offer the connect button to connect metamask.
+Here, we check to see if we have an account address, then show the address; otherwise, we offer the connect button to connect Metamask.

 To create the main UI, open `pages/index.tsx` and add the following code.